Virtua Fighter 2 (1995, Sega AM2 for Sega Saturn)

 The expert character in the game is Akira Yuki, who only has a two-punch canned combo and a series of powerful strikes that all require complex joystick movements, back-back-forward-punch+kick, that sort of thing.
 His most devastating attack is known as the “Stun Palm of Doom,” three powerful strikes that hit an opponent at all angles and drains nearly their entire life bar.
 It requires three movements to be performed in under a second.
 If you see it in action, it is a sight of beauty.
 If it happens to you in a match, just hand the other player your lunch money.
 You’re screwed.

 Virtua Fighter 2 is a spectacular showcase for Sega Saturn.
 It was the first title to utilize the system’s famous 704×480 high resolution mode, higher than VGA resolution and double the resolution of all its contemporaries.
 Combined with a rock-solid 60 frames per second, a sensational use of color and set design, and superb animation, and the result is a visual masterpiece.
 The 3D character models are brilliantly conceived, clean and sharp.
 AM2 uses a little slight-of-hand trickery with the backgrounds, using 2D bitmaps via the Saturn’s VDP2 chip.
-It’s a fascinating compromise in an era where all home videogames must make compromises with limited technology (the polygon era probably should have been pushed back to the Sixth Generation).
-As in all great art, the trick lies in knowing what to cut out.
+It’s a fascinating compromise in an era when all home videogames must make compromises with limited technology (the polygon era probably should have been pushed back to the Sixth Generation).
+As with all great art, the trick lies in knowing what to cut out.
 Music lies in the spaces between the notes.

 I had recently read that VF2 is the first videogame to incorporate motion capture animation, and I think that was one key reason for it’s astonishing character animation.
 Fighters move with a graceful beauty that was inconceivable with 2D hand-drawn or digitized sprites; they sway, stumble, spin, punch and kick with an amazing lifelike fluidity.
 Nothing like this had ever been seen before.
 For comparison’s sake, go watch Battle Arena Toshinden on Playstation, which was released three months prior in September 1995.
 The difference between the two titles is astonishing.
 Such were the rapid advances of the Fifth Generation, where today’s hot star became tomorrow’s has-been.